mas-cli/mas/README.md

 #### `mas install`

 `mas install <app-id>…` installs apps that you have already gotten/"purchased" from the Mac App Store.
-Providing the `--force` flag re-installs the app even if it is already installed on your computer.
+Providing the `--force` flag re-installs the app even if it is already installed on your Mac.

 ```console
 $ mas install 497799835